 |13.
 Iowa Reportable Social Security benefits: Enter the smaller of line 2 or line 12 and then enter on IA 1040, step 4||13.|

 Bonus Depreciation / Section 179 / and All Other Iowa Net Income Decoupling

-Iowa taxpayers who received Social Security benefits in 2018 and claimed depreciation / section 179 on their federal returns or have other Iowa net income nonconformity may have to recompute their reportable benefits on the worksheet.
-For all other Iowa nonconformity adjustments see IA Schedule A.
+Iowa taxpayers who received Social Security benefits in 2020 and claimed depreciation / section 179 on their federal returns or have other Iowa net income nonconformity may have to recompute their reportable benefits on the worksheet.
+For other Iowa nonconformity adjustments see line 14 and IA Schedule A.

 (These were excluded from federal AGI.):